shivangp76/sioyek/docs/commands/open_document_embedded.md

 for_commands:

 doc_body:
-Opens an embedded file browser in sioyek (unlike open_document which uses the operating system's file browser).
+Opens an embedded file browser in sioyek (unlike @command(open_document) which uses the operating system's file browser).